ScooterDelta/react-vite-federation-playground/README.md

   - Enabling different columns causes a styling conflict wtih the different applications
   - See blog post below highlighting the issues
 - [x] Add demo app that shows conflicting styles - easiest way to do this is rename prefix in `mfe1-` to `host-` and demo
+- [ ] Set up a [poor man's event bus](https://stackoverflow.com/a/73309839) using document event listeners.

 ### Stretch Goals